-Invisible works is a series of fragmentary blogs and series of pieces about history, heritage and our place in the landscape by me, And I’m Nick Stone, not the monumental mason, or the Andy McNab character though..
+Invisible works is a series of fragmentary blogs and series of pieces about history, heritage and our place in the landscape by me.
+I’m Nick Stone, not the monumental mason, or the Andy McNab character though.
+So sorry.

 The site is intended to be the a collecting point for all of my various things I do.
 In part it records the impact we have on landscapes and the traces of habitation and life left behind.
 And is therefore I suppose a project in itself.
 There are subjects that interlock and others that overlap and there are specific things that meander into each others footprints occasionally.
 Most of subjects I work on are visual arts based supported by writing.
 I’m a photographer, and a collector.
-I like the landscape, how we connect with them and what is hidden in it.
+I like the landscape, how we connect with it and what is hidden there.

-Often things start as dimly lit notions, occasionally from wandering about both IRL and online, sometimes I see something that triggers something.
+Often things start as dimly lit notions, triggered by wandering both online and off.
 The focus shifts around; places, objects, people and points in time.
 A lot of what I like studying starts around a sense of belonging or dislocation in particular settings.
 I like things that hide stories, places that almost don’t exist anymore in a real sense; the overlooked, the arcane, where there is still something you can sense or sniff out via folk memory, history, archaeology and people’s stories.
 Nothing ever ends.

 A lot of my photography and writing contains elements of geography; both human and physical, geology, and geomorphism.
 And history and our heritage as a species; both contextual and social.
 I’ve been informed this is in the bracket of Landscape Punk.